frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 .. index:: ! predicate

-In the previous section, we have seen how to define and use variables and conditional sections in the configuration read by FGo! (via `CondConfigParser`_).
+In the previous section, we have seen how to define and use variables and conditional sections in the configuration read by FFGo (via `CondConfigParser`_).
 As we have explained, each such section starts with a condition, called a *predicate*, enclosed in square brackets (``[`` and ``]``).
 But what constitutes a valid predicate?
 Similarly, when writing a